Hit enter after type your search item

 The output:

 For this example, I have used the scanner class for taking the input from the user.
-The next() method of the scanner class takes the input as string and it is stored in a String object.
+The next() method of the scanner class takes the input as a string and it is stored in a String object.

 This string object is passed to the valueOf method.
-Now, I “accidentally” entered a non-numeric character to convert this into Integer.
+Now, I “accidentally” entered a non-numeric character to convert this into an Integer.
 See what it outputs:

 string to int conversion